How Can I Make My Diamond Look Bigger?

 Shopping for diamonds is one of the most exciting yet challenging experiences.
-You find what looks perfect in terms of color and clarity, but then realize the cut isn’t your personal preference.
-Or, you find a stone that appears excellent with regards to all the other Four Cs, except for its weight.
-As a shopper, you’ll be left wondering which carat weight is ideal for you.
+You find what looks perfect in terms of color and clarity, but then realize the cut is not your personal preference.
+Equally, you might find a stone that appears excellent with regards to all the other Four Cs except for its weight.
+As a result, you will be left wondering which carat weight is ideal for you.

-But let’s start from the beginning – is there really an ideal carat weight?
-Most diamond buyers will reckon that it depends on your individual requirements.
+But let us start from the beginning: is there an ideal carat weight?
+Most diamond buyers will reckon that it depends on your requirements.
 However, expert gemologists recommend going for a carat weight that guarantees a balance of the other Four Cs.
-Besides, how big a diamond looks also comes down to other aspects, such as your ring size and method of setting.
+Besides, the size of a diamond also depends on other aspects such as your ring size and method of setting.

 All said and done, we all desire a diamond that looks bigger, be it realistically or deceptively.
-In this post, we’ll explore various ways on how to enlarge the size of your diamond without necessarily increasing the carat weight.
+In this post, we shall explore various ways about how you can enlarge the size of your diamond without necessarily increasing the carat weight.

 What are The Most Popular Diamond Carat Weight and Why Does Size Matter?

-According to market research, most diamond shoppers in the US prefer an engagement ring whose center can accommodate a 1 carat diamond.
+According to market research, most diamond shoppers in the US prefer an engagement ring whose center can accommodate a 1-carat diamond.
 Buyers in other countries prefer a ring center size that can hold a 0.5- to 1.00-carat diamond.
-But as you shall find out, the situation isn’t as cut and dried as it sounds.
+But as you shall find out, the situation is not as cut and dried as it sounds.

 In many countries, the ideal carat weight of a diamond depends on the shoppers’ levels of income.
 However, it’s generally observed that a 1-carat diamond offers the best return for your money.

-First, a 1-carat diamond isn’t too big to draw undue attention to yourself; neither is it too small to be invisible.
-It’s just the right size for those who don’t find a 0.5- or 1.5-carat stone appealing or affordable.
+First, a 1-carat diamond is not too big to draw undue attention to yourself; neither is it too small to be invisible.
+It is the right size for those who do not find a 0.5- or 1.5-carat stone appealing or affordable.
 Also, 1-carat diamonds tend to be reasonably-priced.
 You should note that diamond prices increase exponentially as opposed to linearly.
-For instance, the price of a 3 carat diamond may be five times as much as that of a 1-carat diamond, even if the two stones are similar in all other aspects.
+For instance, the price of a 3-carat diamond maybe five times as much as that of a 1-carat diamond even if they are similar in all other aspects.

-However, the choice of diamonds based on their carat weight isn’t always economical.
-In terms of size, you may discover that a 0.9-carat stone looks nearly as big as a 1-carat diamond, but could be up to 35% cheaper.
-As you can see, the price relationship doesn’t correlate with the 10% reduction in weight.
+However, the choice of diamonds based on their carat weight is not always economical.
+In terms of size, you may discover that a 0.9-carat stone looks nearly as big as a 1-carat diamond but could be up to 35% cheaper.
+As is evident, the price relationship does not correlate with the 10% reduction in weight.

-Evidently, size does matter when shopping for diamonds.
-What experts warn is viewing the size explicitly from an economic standpoint.
-That’s for the simple reason that diamond prices vary exponentially.
-Instead, you should always consider the fire and brilliance aspects of the stone you desire.
-And that’s where other elements of the Four Cs come into play.
+Size does matter when shopping for diamonds.
+Experts believe that size ought not to be viewed only from an economic standpoint since diamond prices vary exponentially.
+Instead, you should always consider the fire and brilliance of the stone you desire, and this is where the other elements of the Four Cs come into play.